 Christoph Kübel, Foundation Initiative of German Business, Member of the Board of Trustees of the EVZ Foundation

-Arie Zuckerman, Special Advisor to the Chairman of the Directorate of Yad Vashem, Member of the Board of Trustees of the EVZ Foundation
+Arie Zuckerman, Chairman for the Israel Association of Community Centers, Member of the Board of Trustees of the EVZ Foundation

 The program is accompanied - with the involvment of the BMF - by a structured, multilateral dialogue with relevant practitioners, various civil society stakeholders, experts, and representatives of victims of National Socialism, persecuted groups and their descendants.

 Do you have questions or suggestions about the Education Agenda NS-Injustice?
 Please contact firstname.lastname@example.org.